 In other words, familiar layouts provide efficiency and ease, and they save time.
 If a website appears cumbersome within the first 50 milliseconds, visitors will click out and find a new one that serves their needs in a shorter amount of time.

-5. Solid Content
+5. Create Great Content

 “Content precedes design.
 Design in the absence of content is not design, it’s decoration.” -Jeffrey Zeldman